mat-sik/booking-system/README.md

 ### **Docker Compose**

 All required services can be started seamlessly using Docker Compose.

+#### Setup Instructions:

+1. Ensure that you have an `.env` file created in the same directory as `docker-compose.yaml`.
-If image building is necessary, ensure the common modules are compiled and their JAR files are available beforehand.
-These JAR files are essential for successfully building the Docker images.
+2. If image building is necessary:
+    - Compile the common modules and ensure their JAR files are available beforehand.
+    - These JAR files are essential for successfully building the Docker images.

+For help with prerequisites, refer to [this](#prerequisites).